BU-IE-582/BU-IE-423-fall19--Ie423group14assignment-/index.md

 [Here](project-1.html) is our Project Part 1.

-[Here](Projectpart2-Question1-a.html) is our Project Part 2 Question 1- a.

-[Here](part2-question2.html) is our Project Part 2 Question 2.
+Our Project Part 2 is shared with googledrive